TritonDataCenter/manatee/docs/user-guide.md

 partitions.
-Instead of taking a 33% chance each time this happens that the shard will enter safe mode (if the async gets promoted to primary), Manatee proactively tries to avoid this by persisting information about the previous tolographical state.
+Instead of taking a 33% chance each time this happens that the shard will enter safe mode (if the async gets promoted to primary), Manatee proactively tries to avoid this by persisting information about the previous topological state.
 Only the previous primary or sync can be promoted to the primary.

 However, due to some limitations in PG itself, this is sometimes not